KeananG/ClassiFire/README.md

 Source: https://gacc.nifc.gov/swcc/management_admin/Agency_Administrator/AA_Guidelines/pdf_files/ch5.pdf
 #### FireMgmtComplexity Classes:
 The levels of wildfire fire incidents range from Type 5 to Type 1.
-Each level represents a specific level of complexity
+Each level represents a specific level of complexity.
+Roughly 91% of fires are incident types 5 or type 4.
 - Type 5:
   - lowest class
   - local resources